Body & Soul Coaching

 So where do I fit in all of this?
 Basically, I bring all of these professions under one roof.
 I have over 30 years of experience and am certified through the American Council on Exercise for personal training, health coach as well as an orthopedic exercise specialist.
 I am also a certified nutritionist through AASDN.

-If you’re looking for someone who can handle all aspects of your weight loss journey, fill out this form or schedule your complimentary Fit After 50 Coaching Strategy Session.
+If you’re looking for someone who can handle all aspects of your weight loss journey, fill out this form or schedule your FREE Discovery Call.
 This is a great way to find out if working together would be a good fit for us.

 Leave a Reply.

-Lisa Swanson is an ACE certified Health Coach, Personal Trainer and Orthopedic Exercise Specialist as well as a certified PN level 1 nutritionist.
-With over 30 years experience helping women turn their lives around she can easily adapt programs to meet your specific needs.
+Lisa Swanson is an ACE Certified Health Coach, Personal Trainer and Orthopedic Exercise Specialist as well as a certified AASDN and PN level 1 nutritionist.
+With over 35 years experience helping people turn their lives around, she is on a mission to provide relevant and useful knowledge to help women in midlife reach their goals.

 Categories